Fantasy Versus Reality: How Your CV is Actually Treated by Recruiters

 Ringggggg…!

-OK, wake up time, because the scene described above happens as often as you win lottery jackpots, and it’s time to understand—right here, right now—the reality of what happens when you send your CV off to a recruitment agency or respond to a job ad.
-By knowing the truth, you’ll increase your chances of getting an interview and landing the job—and save yourself a lot of frustration and disappointment.
+The scene described above happens as often as you win lottery jackpots, and it’s time to understand—right here, right now—the reality of what happens when you send your CV off to a recruitment agency or respond to a job ad.

 Here’s the cold hard reality:

-Between rushing to two client meetings and skipping the second internal meeting of the day, the recruiter whom you’ve sent your CV is finally able to go through her ad response—three days after you had sent through your details.
+Between rushing to two client meetings and skipping the second internal meeting of the day, the recruiter whom you’ve sent your CV is finally able to go through her ad response—3 days after you had sent through your details.

-There are 32 resumes in her folder.
+There are 132 resumes in her folder.
 Because she doesn’t have any time for nonsense, she does a find word search for one of the key job requirements.
 If that magic word doesn’t appear in the CV, she can just skip it without having to bother actually reading any of it.

 Recruiters are like people from any industry: some are smart, some are selfish, some are moral, some find satisfaction in helping others, some are only in it for the money.

 What recruiters have in common, regardless of professionalism, is that THEY ARE ALL BUSY AS HELL.
-I’ve known senior recruiters with over forty jobs on at once.
+I’ve known senior recruiters with over 40 jobs on at once.
 Some of these assignments are more crucial than others, but they all have to have candidates put forward if possible.

-Then you call and ask if anyone received your CV.
-It’s understandable.
-You’ve been waiting for two whole days.
-No response?
-Didn’t they see the glory that is your resume?
 If you chase a recruiter to speed up their processes, you’ve diminished your chances of getting any interviews, because you may be labelled a time waster and annoying.
 By all means call, but just leave a message, and if you do get through, have some dazzling questions ready which show you know your stuff.

 So if that is the reality versus the fantasy, what can you do to increase your chances of at least having your CV looked at?